saeed-omer/saeed-omer.github.io/_pages/about.md

   - /about.html
 ---

-I am a materials chemist specializing in advanced materials development (i.e., nanomaterials, polymers, metal-organic frameworks (MOFs), covalent organic frameworks (COFs) etc.) and 3D printing technologies, with a primary focus on conducting innovative research that bridges the gap between academia and industry.
-As a independent researcher, I have led numerous research projects, driving advancements in areas such as electrochromic nanoparticles, 2D nanomaterials, conducting polymers, and polymer nanocomposites.
+I am a materials chemist specializing in advanced materials development, including nanomaterials, polymers, metal-organic frameworks (MOFs), and covalent organic frameworks (COFs), as well as 3D printing technologies.
+My primary focus is on conducting innovative research that bridges the gap between academia and industry.
+As an independent researcher, I have led numerous projects, driving advancements in areas such as electrochemistry, optoelectronics, catalysis, adsorption, EMI shielding, and energy applications.
 My work is characterized by a commitment to solving real-world challenges through cutting-edge scientific inquiry, material characterization, and process optimization.

-My role as a lecturer in a public sector university has enriched my research by enabling me to guide emerging scientists in the laboratory and classroom, fostering an environment that encourages creative thinking and rigorous experimentation.
-This dual role has allowed me to build a strong foundation in both education and research, leveraging my experience to mentor students and lead collaborative research initiatives.
-My ultimate aim is to contribute to the development of sustainable, high-performance materials that address global challenges, while inspiring and equipping the next generation of scientists to pursue excellence in materials chemistry.
+In my role as a lecturer at a public sector university, I enrich my research by guiding emerging scientists in both the laboratory and the classroom.
+This dual role fosters an environment that encourages creative thinking and rigorous experimentation.
+It has allowed me to build a strong foundation in both education and research, leveraging my experience to mentor students and lead collaborative research initiatives.
+My ultimate aim is to contribute to the development of sustainable, high-performance materials that address global challenges while inspiring and equipping the next generation of scientists to pursue excellence in materials chemistry.

 # EDUCATION
 - M.S. in Chemistry, Pakistan Institute of Engineering and Applied Sciences (Jan 2019 - Nov 2020)